How to Use A10 Lightning ADS in Google Cloud Platform (GCP)

 A10 Lightning ADS unifies security to provide ease of management, better integration and lower costs.

-In the shared security model of GCP, security across Layer 1-3 of the network stack is Google’s responsibility, while security of L4 to L7 falls in the application owner’s court.
+In the shared security model of GCP, security across Layer 1-3 of the network stack is Google’s responsibility, while security of Layer 4 to Layer 7 falls in the application owner’s court.

 Lightning ADS eliminates the need of yet another point solution.
 Multiple layers of security are designed to avoid, report, mitigate and prevent attacks.